i-santos/bayer-challange/README.md

 # 3. Access the application

 Access the application at http://localhost:3000 or at any port set in `PORT` at `.env` file

+Some dummy farmers were added to the database:

+#### Farmer #1

+- Name: Tester
+- Doc Number: 123456789-11

+#### Farmer #2

+- Name: Another
+- Doc Number: 123456789-22

+You can search by values above to play with the application.

 # 4. Run tests